Choice Hotels

-Choice Hotels International, Inc. is an American multinational hospitality company based in Rockville, Maryland.
-The company, which is one of the largest hotel chains in the world, owns several hotel brands ranging from upscale to economy.
-As of 2020, Choice Hotels franchises more than 7,100 hotels in more than 40 countries and territories worldwide, representing nearly 600,000 rooms, in addition to 1,035 hotels under construction with more than 85,000 rooms.
+Choice Hotels International, Inc. is an American multinational hospitality company based in North Bethesda, Maryland.
+The company, which is one of the largest hotel chains in the world, owns various hotel brands ranging from upscale to economy.
+As of the third quarter 2023, Choice Hotels franchised nearly 7,500 hotels, representing nearly 630,000 rooms, in 46 countries and territories.

 History

 Founding and early years

-Quality Courts United, Inc., which began as a nonprofit referral chain of seven motels in Florida, was founded in 1939.
-It would undergo several name changes before becoming what is known today as Choice Hotels International.
-The chain initially remained east of the Mississippi River.
+Quality Courts United, Inc. was founded in 1939 as a nonprofit referral chain of seven motels in Florida.
+The organization limited itself to locations east of the Mississippi River.
 By the early 1960s, Quality Courts United had approximately 600 members.
-All of its hotels needed to meet certain quality standards and offer amenities like air conditioning, telephones, swimming pools, paved driveways, and wall-to-wall carpeting.
+All members were required to meet certain quality standards and offer amenities like air conditioning, telephones, swimming pools, paved driveways, and wall-to-wall carpeting.
 In 1963, the organization became a for-profit corporation and changed its name to Quality Courts Motels, Inc.

-In 1957, Stewart W. Bainum Sr., who ran a Washington, D.C., plumbing business, opened his first hotel in Silver Spring, Maryland.
+In 1957, Stewart W. Bainum Sr., who ran a Washington, D.C., plumbing business, opened his first hotel on New Hampshire Avenue in Silver Spring, Maryland (currently, the hotel is located in Takoma Park, Maryland proper).
 He later franchised his first Quality Courts motel in 1963.
-In 1968, Bainum merged his business, Park Consolidated Motels, Inc., with Quality Courts Motels, assumed the role of president and CEO, and moved the company's headquarters from Daytona Beach to Silver Spring, Maryland.
+In 1968, Bainum merged his business, Park Consolidated Motels, Inc., with Quality Courts Motels, subsequently assuming the role of president and CEO, and moved the company's headquarters from Daytona Beach to Silver Spring, Maryland.

 Lodging Magazine wrote that, by 1969, Quality Courts Motels was the world's "largest association of independent motel operators".
+The company changed its name to Quality Inns International in 1972.